 If the answer is no, go to the next question.

 Is the performance going well in terms of ROAS and conversion volume?

 If the answer is yes, check whether the budget is spent 100%, increase if it has.
-If it has not spent 100%, make sure your entire site is tagged to improve triggering, especially for Google Display Network and Youtube, request a feed optimization to improve triggering of the ads, check to see if anything changed on the competition landscape so that you can run a promotion to push more sales volume, and add more similar products to the campaign.
+If it has not spent 100%, make sure your entire site is tagged to improve triggering, especially for Google Display Network and Youtube, request a feed optimization to improve triggering of the ads, check to see if anything changed on the competitive landscape so that you can run a promotion to push more sales volume, and add more similar products to the campaign.

 Know the right way to optimize your ads, but do not forget to know the best practices to optimize your google feeds and correct everything on your Google Merchant Center account.
 Because when you do it well, you have gone through half of the way to a successful shopping campaign.
-Once you optimize your feeds and your ads, make them efficiently, apparently your sales will grow.
+Once you optimize your feeds and your ads, make them efficiently, apparently, your sales will grow.

 Read more: Google Feed Management Best Practices